nunombispo/ImageApp/README.md

 # ImageApp

-Simple Image Gallery web application build with Django and Bootstrap 5 that allows viewing, uploading and deleting images.
+Simple Image Gallery web application built with Django and Bootstrap 5 that allows viewing, uploading, and deleting images.